Shivansha23/Weather-app/README.md

 A clean and modern weather-checking web application built using **HTML**, **CSS**, and **JavaScript**.
 The user can enter any location (city, state, or postcode), and the app fetches real-time weather data using the **WeatherAPI**.

+🔗 Live Demo

+Click here to open the Weather App

 ---

 ## 🚀 Features